|Look up fees

-Students enrolled in this subject will complete a internship of a minimum of four weeks full-time placement with an external organisation in the architectural, urban and cultural heritage field.
+Students enrolled in this subject will complete an internship of a minimum of 20 days full-time placement with an external organisation in the architectural, urban and cultural heritage field.
 Students will be supervised by the Subject Coordinator in collaboration with a designated party at the host organisation.
 They will work across a range of tasks relevant to the organisation's objectives, and will develop and complete a specific project in discussion with the host organisation and the Subject Coordinator.
-The Internship experience will enable students to extend and apply the knowledge acquired through the MUCH coursework subjects, will provide students will a valuable professional experience, and will extend their professional networks.
+The Internship experience will enable students to extend and apply the knowledge acquired through the MUCH coursework subjects, will provide students with a valuable professional experience, and will extend their professional networks.
 The internship will facilitate the application of knowledge acquired through coursework to a professional workplace.

 On completion of this subject the student is expected to:

 - Develop skills to work effectively in a professional heritage environment;

 - Apply and extend knowledge obtained through prior completion of MUCH subjects in a professional setting, including the application of knowledge and techniques in urban and cultural heritage to a heritage-related project;

 - Develop the capacity to work autonomously on a range of methodological and theoretical tasks, and to draw upon an understanding of cross-disciplinary approaches to heritage, in the undertaking of the designated heritage project;

 - Develop an understanding of project management skills in an industry setting;

 - Effectively communicate the results of the heritage project to the host organisation and to an academic audience.